-Taste: This vodka offers a very interesting and somehow unexpected taste which I really enjoyed.
+Taste: This vodka offers an interesting and somehow unexpected taste which I enjoyed.
 There is no trace of tastelessness here, instead I a complex mineral sweetness that reminds me of Emser salt pastilles (that’s a German brand of salt-based pastilles against a husky voice).
-A very beautiful and creamy note is there alongside some sweetened condensed milk.
+A very beautiful and creamy note is there alongside some sweetened condensed milk – all of this is nonetheless very subtle compared to other spirit types.
 Very soft and pleasant.

 Finish: medium-long, mineral and mild.

 I once again have to offer a positive summary of a vodka: the Vural Vodka is quite convincing in its genre.
 Pure vodka is still something that I rarely desire but fans of this spirit will definitely find some pleasure here.